scta/scta-rdf-schema/SCTAOntologySpec.md

 Primary classes represent the ontology core.
 They are followed by helper classes (Type Classes and Property Classes).

+# Resource
+* Resource is a generic that all subsequent resources inherit from.
+Therefore any resource can have the following properties
+* rdf:type
+* dc:title
+* dc:description

 #workGroup

 ##global properties
-* type=workGroup
+* rdf:type=workGroup
-* label
+* dc:title
     - e.g. Latin Literature
-* description
+* dc:description

 ## workGroup properties
-* workGroupType
+* sctap:workGroupType
     - e.g. latinLit
     - e.g. greekLit
     - e.g. medievalLatinLit
     - e.g. sentencesCommentaries
     - (these values themselves themselves should be instances of a WorkGroupType class and they should specify available children workGroup types or work types)
     - (see below "workGroupType" class)
-* isPartOf
+* dcterms:isPartOf
-    - if the workGroup is not a levelType=topLevel and level=1 it must specify its parent part.
+    - if the workGroup is not level=1 it must specify its parent part.
 This must be another workGroup.
-* hasPart
+* dcterms:hasPart
     - a work group can take either another workGroup or a work as its direct part (or child)
-* hasWork
+* sctap:hasExpression
-    - every work group should list every Work contained within it no matter what level
+    - every work group should list every expression contained within it, no matter what level
-* levelType
-    - topLevel
-        + if a workGroup is not contained by another work group it should be listed as "topLevel"
-    - part
-        + if a workGroup is contained by another workGrop it's levelType should be "part"
-* level
+* sctap:level
     - 1,2,3
-* citation
+* sctap:citation
+    - a string offering a best practice example of how this should be cited

 #Work

 ##global properties
-* type=work
+* rdf:type=work
-* label
+* dc:title
     - e.g. Adam Wodeham Ordinatio, Moby Dick
-* description
+* dc:description

 ## work type properties
-* author
+* role:author
-* workType (available workTypes should be determined by the available workTypes specified by the WorkGroupType)
-    - e.g. Novel
-    - e.g. SentencesCommentary
-    - e.g. BiblicalCommentary
-* citation
+* sctap:citation
-* hasExpression
+* sctap:hasExpression
-* hasCanonicalExpression
+* sctap:hasCanonicalExpression
-* hasCanonicalTranscription
+* sctap:level

 #Expression

 ##global properties
-* type=expression
+* rdf:type=expression
-* label
+* dc:title
     - e.g. Wodeham Oxford Reportatio
     - e.g. Wodheam Abbreviatio
     - Beethoven's 9th 1st Redaction
     - Beethoven's 9th 2nd Redaction
+    - Moby Dick the Novel
+    - Moby Dick the Screen Play
+* dc:description
+* role:author
-* description
+* sctap:status

 ##expression type properties
 * expressionType